 - Very costly

-- Used only for less no. of spools, not for the entire project scope
+- Used only for less number of spools, not for the entire project scope

-- Design life is questionable by PDO, maybe up to only 3 – 4 years
+- Design life is only 3 – 4 years

 PE & ROTO Lining